 if the frame is a Management frame, the value of the Address 3 field in the MAC header of the Management frame shall be set based on 9.3.3.1 (Format of (PV0) Management frames).

-if the frame is a Data frame, the value of the Address 3 field and the Address 4 field (if present) in the MAC header of the Data frame shall be set based on Table 9-58 (Address field contents for Data frames transmitted by nonmesh STAs) and the settings of the To DS and From DS bits in the MAC header of the Data frame, where the BSSID is the MAC address of the AP affiliated with the AP MLD corresponding to that link.
+if the frame is a Data frame, the value of the Address 3 field and the Address 4 field (if present) in the MAC header of the Data frame shall be set based on Table 9-58 (Address field contents for Data frames transmitted by nonmesh STAs) and the settings of the To DS and From DS bits in the MAC header of the Data frame (see 9.2.4.1.4 (To DS and From DS subfields))(#19758), where the BSSID is the MAC address of the AP affiliated with the AP MLD corresponding to that link.

 NOTE 2—For frames sent over a direct path in a single link TDLS direct link, by a non-AP STA affiliated with a non- AP MLD, the value of the Address 2 (TA) field is set to the MLD MAC address of the non-AP MLD as described in 35.3.21.2 (TDLS direct link over a single link).